regpy/regpy/doc/sphinx/source/Operators.rst

 Further examples
 ^^^^^^^^^^^^^^^^

-As an easy example you might want to checkout the Volterra problem in :ref:`/notebooks/volterra_main_example.ipynb` for the exponent not equal one we have a non-linear operator.
+As an easy example you might want to have a look at the Volterra problem in :ref:`/notebooks/volterra_main_example.ipynb`.
+For the exponent not equal one we have a non-linear operator.

 `ngsolve` Operators